 In due time, the Day of Judgement will to an end.
 Then the souls will continue their journey to eternity.
 Finally, their state of happiness or sadness will depend on whether their good deeds outweigh their bad deeds and whether their bad deeds receive Divine Mercy and Forgiveness.
 The power of ultimate forgiveness belongs only to God.
 As His creation, Muslims believe in Allah’s infinite mercy and His power of forgiveness. https://www.islamicity.org/7887/seven-stages-of-life-in-islam/

 Quran 6:12- “…To who belongs whatever is in the heavens and earth?”
 Say, “To Allah.”
 He has decreed mercy upon Himself….”

 The Divine Mercy

-To summarize, the highest hope for the Divine Mercy leads Muslims to do good towards all creations, try to avoid sinful acts and seek Allah’s forgiveness and Mercy throughout their lives.
+To summarize, the highest hope for the Divine Mercy leads Muslims to do good towards all creations, try to avoid sinful acts, and seek Allah’s forgiveness and Mercy during their lifetime.